Hugoo/Hugoo/src/pages/about.md

 ## 👋 About

 Web3 software engineer by day and "crypto researcher" by night.
 I'm convinced blockchain technologies will have a profund impact on our society (work coordination, governance, money management, ownership management...).
-At LUKSO, we are trying to make this technology easier to use and more accessible for non technical users.

-From Lille, France 🇫🇷 currently based in Berlin, Germany.
+From Lille, France 🇫🇷 currently based in Berlin, Germany 🇩🇪.

 ## 🌐 0x1337 Partners